symfony/symfony-docs/frontend/encore/simple-example.rst

 ``entrypoints.json`` manually.
 The entrypoints file is needed only if you're using certain optional features, like ``splitEntryChunks()``.

-.. versionadded:: 1.9.0

 The ``defer`` attribute on the ``script`` tags delays the execution of the JavaScript until the page loads (similar to putting the ``script`` at the bottom of the page).
-The ability to always add this attribute was introduced in WebpackEncoreBundle 1.9.0 and is automatically enabled in that bundle's recipe in the ``config/packages/webpack_encore.yaml`` file.
-See
-    `WebpackEncoreBundle Configuration`_ for more details.
+This attribute is automatically enabled thanks in the ``config/packages/webpack_encore.yaml`` file thanks to WebpackEncoreBundle's recipe.
+See `WebpackEncoreBundle Configuration`_ for more details.

 Requiring JavaScript Modules
 ----------------------------